Join millions of Canadians who have already trusted Loans Canada

 Before you buy a home, take the time to save up for a sizable down payment amount so you can minimize the amount of money you eventually have to borrow and reduce your monthly costs of homeownership.

 There’s a lot more that goes into owning a home than just your mortgage payments.
-While your mortgage will likely be your biggest debt payment, there are a bunch of other homeownership-related bills that you’ll need to cover and budget for, including property taxes, home insurance, and utilities.
+While your mortgage will likely be your biggest debt payment, there are a bunch of other homeownership-related bills that you’ll need to cover and budget for, including property taxes, home insurance, utilities, and maintenance.

 Just because your lender approves you for a certain loan amount doesn’t necessarily mean you should take it.
 Instead, you may be better off applying for a loan amount that’s lower than the maximum amount you’ve been approved for to avoid stretching yourself too thin financially.

-A good rule of thumb to follow is to make sure that your mortgage payments do not use up any more than 30% of your income.
-For instance, if you earn $7,000 a month, then your mortgage payments should be no more than $2,100 a month.
+A good rule of thumb to follow is to make sure that your all home costs such as mortgage payments, insurance, heating, condo fees, and utilities do not use up any more than 35% – 39% of your gross income.
+For instance, if you earn $7,000 a month, then your homeownership costs should be no more than $2,100 a month.

-You should also calculate your debt-to-income (DTI) ratio, which is a measure of your mortgage relative to your monthly income.
-Ideally, your DTI should not exceed 40%, otherwise you may find it more difficult to get approved for a mortgage.
-And even if you do get approved, you may find yourself struggling to cover all mortgage payments.
+Similarly, your Total Debt Service (TDS) ratio, which is a measure of all your debts to gross income, should not exceed 40% – 47%.
+Otherwise, you may find it more difficult to get approved for a mortgage.
+And even if you do get approved, you may find yourself struggling to cover all mortgage and debt payments.

 Maintain A Healthy Credit Score

 Several factors play a role in your ability to secure a mortgage, and your credit score is one of them.
-Not only does your credit score determine your ability to get approved for a home loan, it will also determine your mortgage interest rate.
+Your credit score can not only affect your ability to get approved for a home loan, but it can also affect the interest rate you qualify for.

 Final Thoughts